aiidateam/aiida-core/docs/source/reference/command_line.rst

-      extras       Show the extras of one or more nodes. graph        Create visual representations of the provenance graph. label        View or set the label of one or more nodes. rehash       Recompute the hash for nodes in the database. repo         Inspect the content of a node repository folder. show         Show generic information on one or more nodes.
+      extras       Show the extras of one or more nodes. graph        Create visual representations of the provenance graph. label        View or set the label of one or more nodes. list         Query all nodes with optional filtering and ordering. rehash       Recompute the hash for nodes in the database. repo         Inspect the content of a node repository folder. show         Show generic information on one or more nodes.